andrew-nguyen/datomic-boundary-reporter/README.md

 metrics-callback=datomic-boundary-reporter/report-datomic-metrics-to-boundary
 ```

-Then you need to create boudary-config.json in your datomic config directory with the following:
+Then create boundary-config.json in $DATOMIC_DIR/config with the following:

 ```json
 {"email": "your boundary email",